 State law AB38 says that houses being sold in a high or very high fire hazard severity zone (which means 92% of Nevada County) require "documentation of a compliant Defensible Space Inspection."
 Cal Fire and the Nevada County Board of Realtors/California Association of Realtors interpret this law in two different ways.

-Cal Fire: Here is Cal Fire's FAQ Information Bulletin.
-You can request an AB38 Defensible Space Inspection on this Cal Fire webpage.
-Here is the actual form used during the inspection
+Cal Fire: Read about and request an AB38 Defensible Space Inspection on this Cal Fire webpage.

 Nevada County Association of Realtors (NCAOR) and the California Association of Realtors do not believe that Nevada County homes are required to get an inspection.

 You can watch presentations given at the August 2022 Coalition meeting here.
-Click the tiny words "SHOW MORE" under the video screen -- you will see hotlinks that jump you to the AB38 presentations by Cal Fire's Joseph Santos and by Teresa Dietrich, Legislative chair, NCAOR.
+In the gray box that has the number of Views and the date of the video, click "...more" to see the list of Education Topics.
+Click the blue timing hotlinks to jump you to the AB38 presentations by Cal Fire's Joseph Santos and by Teresa Dietrich, Legislative chair, NCAOR.
 Teresa's Powerpoint PDF is here.

 The Coalition does not take a position on this issue and cannot answer your questions on AB38 compliance -- please ask your real estate agent.